fairyshine/FastMindAPI/README.md

 curl http://IP:PORT/docs#/
 ```

-> We primarily maintain the backend server; the client is provided for reference only.
-The main usage is through sending HTTP requests.
-(We might release FM-gui in the future.)
+> 🪧 **We primarily maintain the backend server; the client is provided for reference only.** The main usage is through sending HTTP requests.
+(We might release FM-GUI in the future.)

 ## ✨ Features